cristibaluta/Jit/README.md

 To switch branches you will type:

-	jit checkout aa55 // Case insensitive and no need to put the dash, jit will separate the chars from numbers with a dash or
-	jit checkout blah // Switches to the first branch containing "blah" or
-	jit co aa55 // Checkout is too long?
-There's even the "co" shortcut
+	jit checkout aa55 // Case insensitive and no need to put the dash, jit will separate the chars from numbers with a dash jit checkout blah // Switches to the first branch containing "blah" jit co aa55 // Checkout is too long?
+There's even the "co" shortcut jit co 55 // Switches to the first branch containing "55"

 Commiting to repo:

-	jit commit <Some commit message> // As you can see, no need for "", jit knows that after commit word follows the message jit ci <Some commit message> // The "ci" shortcut for commit jit magic <Some commit message> // Add files to stage, commits, then pushes to server
+	jit commit <commit message> // No need to wrap the message in "", jit knows that after commit word follows the message jit ci <commit message> // The "ci" shortcut for commit jit magic <commit message> // Add files to stage, commits, pushes to server, logs time to Jirassic

 For a complete list of commands and details run